thradams/build/readme.md

 Some defines and function may be useful and common for many builds in this case they can be added into build.h for future use.

+## build.c
+[Build.c](build.c) is where we add your build "script".
+Preprocessor is very handy at this point to concatenate strings and have options. [build.h](build.h) is were we add common defines that ca be used in any build.c.

 ## More details about maketest tool

-With -DTEST option the tool is built before.
+With -DTEST option the tool [maketest.c](tools\maketest.c) is built in advance.
 Then it runs searching for

 ```cpp
 #ifdef TEST